hyosung11/Launch-School/journal.md

 10:32 Now I can just laugh when I encounter something that I don't know how to do in programming and then let the anxiety wash away before trying some shit.

 10:53 Finished Function 2 a little early!

+11:45 Back to programming after a break for email and some videos.
+I still itch in my abdomen area.
+Ugh.